Chunpai/chunpai.github.io/_posts/Policy-Gradient-Theorem-and-Generalized-Advantage-Estimation.md

 author: Chunpai
 ---

-This post is about two methods related to deep Q learning in continuous action space, which are DDPG and NAF.
+This post is about policy gradient theorem, generalized advantaged estimation, and two methods related to deep Q learning in continuous action space, which are DDPG and NAF.

 * TOC